antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Default value is `curved`
 * `hideHud` - boolean value determining whether UI elements should be hidden.
 Components affected by this flag are: popup notifications, navigation bar and terminal window.
   Default value is `false`
-* `layers` - layers specyfing groups of interfaces and nodes that can be hidden in the viewer from settings level.
+* `layers` - layers specifying groups of interfaces and nodes that can be hidden in the viewer from settings level.
   The entries are of type [Layer](#layer).
   By default there are no layers.
 * `urls` - list of URL classes present in the specification and flow.